mfl28/HackVMTranslator/README.md

 cd HackVMTranslator
 mkdir build
 cd build
-cmake ..    # Use "cmake -D BUILD_TESTS=ON .." if you want to also build the unit-tests. cmake --build .
+cmake ..    # Use "cmake -D BUILD_TESTING=ON .." if you want to also build the unit-tests. cmake --build .
 ```
 ## Running the program